Closure of foreign company in India

 The expression “place of business” includes a share transfer or registration office.

 There is a two-stage registration process fora Liaison / Branch office of a foreign parent company.
 First is the approval of Reserve Bank of India and second is registration with the Registrar of companies.
 The foreign company establishes a place of business in India shall file Form FC – 1 to the ROC within 30 days of its establishment.
-The application shall also be supported with an attested copy of approval from the Reserve Bank of
+The application shall also be supported with an attested copy of approval from the Reserve Bank of India under Foreign Exchange Management Act or Regulations.
+The license is given for three years and thereafter, it requires renewal.

 A liaison office or a branch office or a project office of a foreign company can perform following activities in India-